TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 <br>

 And either way, I learned a lot.
 Not because I set out to.
-It wasn't intentional, no. No, it naturally happened: A natural by-product of what I was already doing.
+It wasn't intentional, no. No, it naturally happened: Learning was a natural by-product of what I was already doing.

 <br>